The Pros and Cons of Heat Recovery Systems

 Pro: Lower Energy Usage

 Compared to boilers or air conditioners, HRVs are significantly more energy-efficient.
 The fans run continuously but use very little energy.
 A typical HRV unit can consume a mere 13 watts of electricity, which is about the same as a single compact fluorescent light bulb.
+According to engineer Joel Flanders, a typical HRV unit can consume a mere 13 watts of electricity, which is about the same as a single compact fluorescent light bulb.
 You can expect to save around 30% on heating bills with an HRV.

 Pro: Cleaner Indoor Air